snijderlab/stitch/README.md

 Examples 001 through 007 are simple generated reads and sequences.
 Example 008 is an example of real world data gotten with PEAKS.
+Example 009 is an example of a FASTA input file.

 # Authors